 Getting a computer program to display Hello, World! is traditionally the first program written to test a system.
 If you are new to writing Java programs for Android and have just installed Android Studio then why not start by running a Hello, World! application, or app as it is now commonly known.

 A Tutorial on Building an Android Hello World App

-When Android Studio loads select Start a new Android Studio project (or use New then New Project from the File menu if an existing project is open).
+When Android Studio loads select Creat New Project (or use New then New Project from the File menu if an existing project is open).

 Select Next and fill out the configuration fields on the Create New Project dialog:

 - Name - Hello World - the default name seen in the Google Play store and on the device.

 - Save location - accept the default or choose a location.